IvonneK/bamizon-mysql/README.md

 bamazon-mysql

 #Bamazon storefront
-Bamazon is a online storefront.
-It uses mySQL and node.js.<br> The app gives customers the ability to place an order.
-The customer starts with a an option to select from a list of items.
-The npm package used is inquirer.
-The apps posts the activity processed.
-If an order is places the app removes the stock item from Bamazon's inventory.<br>
+Bamazon is an online storefront.
+It was uses mySQL and node inquirer<br> The app gives customers the ability to place an order by selecting an item from a product list. <br>
-The bamazon.sql file in this repo contains data exported from the database.<br>
+If an order is placed the app removes the stock item from Bamazon's inventory and posts<br> activity processed.
+The bamazon.sql file in this repo contains data exported from the <br>database.<br>

 ## What it looks like:
 **How it works...**